 Beef tongue/ Miyagi

 Sendai is the birthplace of beef tongue cuisine, it started from one small restaurant after the war.
+Some might think beef tongue is disgusting, but give it a try at least once.
+With a simple taste and less fat, you’ll see why it’s so popular in Japan.
 You should try some beef tongues cooked over the charcoal and seasoned with salt once you visit Miyagi.

 Where to eat: Aji Tasuke